littlehorse-enterprises/littlehorse/docs/README.md

 npm run serve
 ```

-The `npm run build` shouldn't complain about broken hyperlinks, and when you open the site it should work.
+The `npm run build` command will indeed fail if you have broken markdown links.

 ## Local Development